How to Install CenturyLink Internet

 How can you tell if your residence has access to the CenturyLink network?
 The best way is to simply ask CenturyLink how recently the address had CenturyLink internet service.
 The more recently the address had service, the greater the chances there’s still a working connection.

-If you run into a problem with your CenturyLink self-installation, you can contact CenturyLink customer support.
+If you run into a problem with your CenturyLink self-installation, contact CenturyLink customer support.

 How long does CenturyLink self-install take?